-The Company's 100% owned Eureka Dome project includes in 156 Moose and EU quartz claims, covering approximately 32 km2.
-The Property lies between the well explored and geologically complex Klondike gold fields to the north and the Stewart River area to the south.
-Placer mining activity in Eureka Creek dates back to the 1896 gold rush.
-During the period 1978-82, Eureka was the first-ranked placer creek in Yukon.
-The reported historical placer production from Eureka and Black Hills Creeks is estimated to be greater than 140,000 oz.
+The Company's 100% owned 32 km2 Eureka Dome property is located 70 km southeast of Dawson City, within the Klondike-White Gold District.
+Placer mining activity in Eureka Creek dates back to the 1896 gold rush, with estimated historical production from Eureka and Black Hills Creeks of greater than 140,000 oz.
 Au.